LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/grep-stdin/_index.md

 ### `find | grep` Example

-Find all `/bin/bash` in the root directory.
+Match all `/bin/` for files containing the word `bash` in the root directory.

 ```bash
 sudo find / -name 'bash' | grep '/bin/'